shadowquillapp/shadowquillapp/README.md

 1. **Launch the app** from your applications folder or desktop shortcut
 2. **Configure Gemma 3 (Ollama) connection** when the dialog appears
-   - Keep the default base URL `http://localhost:11434` unless you changed Ollama’s port
+   - Keep the default base Ollama port `11434` unless you changed it yourself manually
    - Click “Check for models” to detect available `gemma3` models
-   - Pick a model (we recommend `gemma3:4b`) and save
-3. **Start chatting** and creating prompts!
+3. **Start crafting** and creating prompts!

 The app automatically detects when Ollama is running and which Gemma 3 models are available.